diarmuidw/PythonBook/book.md

-# Python Programming for Beginners by Diarmuid Wrenne et AI
+# Python Programming for Beginners by Diarmuid Wrenne

 ## Prologue
 Python Programming for Beginners is a comprehensive guide that will help you learn the basics of Python programming language from scratch.
 This book is ideal for individuals who have no prior experience in programming and want to start their journey in Python programming.